 WHEREAS; this beautiful symphony of brotherhood envisioned a society where individuals were not judged “by the color of their skin but by the content of their character”; and

-WHEREAS, Dr. King sacrificed his life to spread a message of universal equality and justice that touched the soul of our nation, and for his efforts to end racial segregation and discrimination through civil disobedience and other nonviolent means – such as his heroic leadership in the 1955 Montgomery Bus Boycott, the 1957 Southern Christian Leadership Conference, and the 1963 March on Washington – he was awarded the Noble Peace Prize in 1964; and
+WHEREAS, Dr. King sacrificed his life to spread a message of universal equality and justice that touched the soul of our nation, and for his efforts to end racial segregation and discrimination through civil disobedience and other nonviolent means – such as his heroic leadership in the 1955 Montgomery Bus Boycott, the 1957 Southern Christian Leadership Conference, the 1963 March on Washington – he was awarded the Nobel Peace Prize in 1964, and the Selma to Montgomery marches in 1965; and

 WHEREAS, Dr. King’s words continue to resonate with the world today by reminding us of the imperative to continue the fight for justice and equality no matter the opposition, because “the ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy”; and